 - How many active installations use the plugin.

-- If the plugin is know to be compatible with your version of WordPress or not.
+- If the plugin is known to be compatible with your version of WordPress or not.

 - A Star rating from users